Peer Prediction with More Signals than Reports: Discussion

 \section{Discussion}

-We study behavior in several peer prediction mechanisms when signals are real-valued and reports are binary.
-While all these mechanisms have various truthfulness guarantees in the binary signal setting, in our model we find that the notion of truthfulness breaks.
-Specifically, when agents play according to thresholds which partition the signal space into ``high'' or ``low'' regions, under dynamics we find equilibria rarely stay at the initial threshold a mechanism designer sets.
-Instead, for several mechanisms (Dasgupta--Ghosh, Determinant Mutual Information, and the Robust Bayesian Truth Serum) agents will often stabilize at a different threshold according to the specific payment scheme.
-Moreover, in Output Agreement we find that uninformative equilibria are often stable, so that in many information structure settings agents will \emph{always} shift toward an uninformative consensus.
-We show how such equilibria play out in a natural, noisy Gaussian signal setting and extend our analysis to experiments with multimodal and skewed distributions.
+We initiate the study of peer prediction when signals are finer-grained than reports.
+To start, we characterize behavior in several binary-report peer prediction mechanisms when signals are real-valued.
+While all these mechanisms have various truthfulness guarantees in the binary signal setting, in our continuous signal model we find that the notion of truthfulness breaks.
+Specifically, when agents map signals to reports according to a real-valued threshold, under dynamics we find equilibria rarely stay at the initial threshold a mechanism designer sets.
+Instead, agents will often stabilize at a different (and potentially uninformative) threshold according to the specific payment scheme.
+We demonstrate that this inflexibility of equilibria extends to other general settings where signals are finer-grained than reports, e.g. when the report space is non-binary or when the signal space is finite (see below).

+Motivated by these negative results, we present a new report-mapping framework which allows the principal more flexibility in setting threshold equilibria.
+By using the Correlated Agreement mechanism to elicit raw reports from a larger space, the designer has the flexibility to choose several different mappings between these reports and $\{L,H\}$ depending on the norms with which they prefer agents to interpret their signals.

 Our results imply that the standard modeling assumptions in peer prediction literature miss important nuances, and these holes can propagate to real changes in how we expect agents to behave in practice.
 In particular, models of peer prediction have often taken as given an arbitrary joint distribution $P$ over pairs of signals drawn from a finite set.
-This suggests that we should be able to choose an arbitrary meaning for each signal and then peer prediction should ``just work'' for the resulting distribution.
-In contrast, our results show that peer prediction is substantially more inflexible in practice.
-Whenever the meaning of signals has endogeneity to it there will typically be only a small number of plausible equilibria in this richer space.
+This suggests that we should be able to choose an arbitrary meaning for each signal and then classic peer prediction should ``just work'' for the resulting distribution.
+In contrast, our results show that classic peer prediction is substantially more inflexible as currently used in practice.
+Fortunately, our report-mapping framework avoids this collapse of information to a single equilibrium, by asking agents to map their information to a finer list of reports first.
+We discuss several extensions of our results and avenues for future work below.